Frequently asked questions (FAQs)

 Assessment

-Exporting assessment results: How does a teacher export student results?
+How can I export student results?

 • Teachers can export class and student results from the Reports section.
 Results are exported in CSV format.